TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-unexpectedcharges.md

   _Note:_ This report doesn't include taxes or charges for reservations or marketplace charges<br>

-  **For EA Customers , to review Marketplace invoice:**<br>
+  **For EA Customers , to review Marketplace invoice:**

   Compare your Azure Marketplace total on Reports > Usage Summary in the Enterprise portal with your marketplace invoice.
 The marketplace invoice is only for Azure Marketplace purchases and usage.
 The amounts on the Usage Summary don't include tax.<br>

  1. Sign in to the [Enterprise portal](https://ea.azure.com/)<br>
  2. Select **Reports**<br>